-In terms of “clean” – what this means if you’re wondering, is that all of the either processed or unnecessary calories are stripped out of the recipe and substituted with more wholesome, nutritious ones.
+All of the processed or unnecessary calories are stripped out of the recipe and substituted with more wholesome, nutritious ones.
 I know what you’re thinking: “what’s the fun in that?”.
 Well – if you’re not looking to lose weight or eat healthier, clean food actually tastes great too.
-Just another benefit…

 Start by butterflying your chicken into thin fillets.
 Season with salt & pepper, then dredge this into an egg wash and flour.
 Heat a skillet on med-high and add 1 tbsp of butter to the pan.
 Fry chicken on each side for about 3 minutes until golden brown.

 Transfer the chicken to a plate and tent with aluminum foil.
-Heat remaining butter in pan and let this brown.
-Add in garlic & leave for a couple minutes.
+Heat the remaining butter in a pan and let this brown.
+Add in garlic & leave for a couple of minutes.
 Whisk in flour, lemon juice, and water.
 Let this come to a boil.

 - 4 skinless boneless chicken breasts 4 oz each